 Finally, if the DUI just occurred you may still have a chance of fighting it.
 This will obviously fall more into the realm of the law than just insurance, but if you can get that blemish removed from your record, then the insurance savings alone will almost certainly be worth the effort.

 Another thing you could do is (at least for the short term) look to see what your options are as far as minimizing or eliminating driving.
-Again, it may be a crazy idea, but you could wind up saving a significant amount of money as you are waiting for the DUI to be removed or eventually fall off.
 The only problem with this one is that it is extremely inconvenient.

 Whatever your preferred strategy is concerning your driving record, the worst part of the process is now behind you.
 The most important thing now is to never drink and drive again.
 Not only do you risk losing your license and seeing a massive hike in your insurance premiums, you could also seriously injure or kill someone as well.

 If you drink, don’t drive.
 Hail an Uber instead.
 If you text, don’t drive.
 Wait until you get home!